ekamperi/ekamperi.github.io/_posts/2021-01-07-probabilistic-regression-with-tensorflow.md

  <img style="width: 65%; height: 65%" src="{{ site.url }}/images/probabilistic_regression/regression1.png" alt="Non-linear probabilistic regression data">
 </p>

+Notice how the models' outputs converge around $$x=0$$ where there is very little variation in the data, implying low epistemic uncertainty.
 The following plot was generated by taking the average of 100 models:

 <p align="center">
  <img style="width: 65%; height: 65%" src="{{ site.url }}/images/probabilistic_regression/regression2.png" alt="Non-linear probabilistic regression data">
 </p>

+In the following two images, you can see how going from predictions over known inputs to extrapolating to unknown outputs "forces" our model to spread out its predictions, corresponding to high aleatoric uncertainty.

 Known input                                         |  Unknown input :--------------------------------------------------:|:-------------------------: